What Happens to Youth Aging Out of Foster Care?

 The link between foster care and legal system involvement is strong.
 Consider the data on this connection:

 Being incarcerated has lifelong consequences.
-Legal system involvement reduces an individual’s likelihood of earning an educational degree, holding a steady job or even earning adequate wages relative to individuals who have not crossed paths with the legal system.
+Legal system involvement reduces an individual’s likelihood of earning an educational degree, holding a steady job or even earning adequate wages relative to individuals who have not crossed paths with the justice system.

 Substance Use